keyboardio/Kaleidoscope/docs/UPGRADING.md

 After the introduction of the new device API, the old APIs (`ROWS`, `COLS`, `LED_COUNT`, `KeyboardHardware`, the old `Hardware` base class, etc) were removed on **2020-06-16**.

+#### `LEDControl.mode_add()`

+Since March of 2019, this method has been deprecated, and turned into a no-op.
+While no removal date was posted at the time, after more than a year of deprecation, it has been removed on **2020-06-16**.

 ### Removed on 2020-01-06

 #### EEPROMKeymap mode